TeyimPila/Opinionated/README.md

 * Support for multiple build environments

-The DB includes a couple of parameterised stored procedures The API shows a couple of different ways of using them; either letting Entity Framework do the hard lifting or by hand coding them from 'empty' API controllers.
+The DB includes a couple of parameterised stored procedures

+The API shows a couple of different ways of using them; either letting Entity Framework do the hard lifting or by hand coding them from 'empty' API controllers.
 It also shows how to fully document the API and resolve CORS issues.

-The React application includes redux, redux-form, bootstrap  and a redux-form with a full implementation of react-bootstrap that showcases validation, warnings etc. working for every field type via a set of custom components.
+The React application includes react-router 4, redux, redux-form using bootstrap and react-bootstrap that showcases validation, warnings etc. working for every field type via a set of custom components.
 It has a working NavBar showing how to do dropdowns etc. and demonstrates use of the react-bootstrap-typeahead component and react-table.

 It includes sample actions, reducers, Chrome dev tools, solutions for all issues related to CORS, URL rewriting and numerous other little nasties that take time to put in place.